john2408/AdvancedDatavisualisationAgent/docs/final_report/Report_EN.md

 This report presents the development and implementation of an Advanced Data Visualization Agent, a sophisticated web-based application that bridges the gap between natural language queries and database interaction.
 The system leverages artificial intelligence technologies to enable non-technical users to interact with complex SQLite databases through conversational interfaces, automatically generating appropriate SQL queries and corresponding data visualizations.

 The application implements a Star Schema database design containing UK vehicle registration data spanning 2023-2024, with over 625,000 records across multiple dimensional tables.
-The system integrates multiple state-of-the-art AI services including OpenAI's language models for SQL generation, IBM Watson's speech-to-text and text-to-speech services, and ElevenLabs' advanced audio synthesis technology.
+The system integrates multiple state-of-the-art AI services including OpenAI's language models for SQL generation, comprehensive multi-modal voice interfaces with 2 speech-to-text services (IBM Watson Speech-to-Text and OpenAI Whisper) and 3 text-to-speech services (IBM Watson Text-to-Speech, ElevenLabs AI Speech, and OpenAI Text-to-Speech).

-Key innovations include a hybrid visualization system that achieves 95.6% latency reduction compared to traditional agent-based approaches, multi-modal input support through voice and text interfaces, and intelligent conversation management that distinguishes between new queries and follow-up questions.
+Key innovations include a hybrid visualization system that achieves 95.6% latency reduction compared to traditional agent-based approaches, comprehensive multi-modal input support through dual speech-to-text services and triple text-to-speech services, and intelligent conversation management that distinguishes between new queries and follow-up questions.
 The system demonstrates practical applications in business intelligence, data analytics, and educational environments where database expertise may be limited.

 ## 1. Introduction